lychen2/pokemon_speedtier/README.md

 - **Smogon University** - For providing comprehensive battle statistics
 - **Pokemon Showdown** - For Pokemon data and sprite resources
 - **Game Freak/Nintendo** - For creating Pokemon (all Pokemon names and data are copyrighted by Nintendo)

-## Support

-If you encounter any issues or have feature requests, please [open an issue](https://github.com/your-username/pokemon-speed-tiers/issues) on GitHub.

 ---